ARM-software/arm-trusted-firmware/docs/user-guide.md

     license.
 Using mbed TLS source code will affect the licensing of Trusted Firmware binaries that are built using this library.

-2. Ensure that the following command line variables are set while invoking `make` to build Trusted Firmware:
+2. To build the FIP image, ensure the following command line variables are set while invoking `make` to build Trusted Firmware:

     *   `MBEDTLS_DIR=<path of the directory containing mbed TLS sources>`
     *   `TRUSTED_BOARD_BOOT=1`